a-rahimi/procams/index.md

 what convinced the team that it was ok to use a very expensive GPS chip inside Navdy.
 But none of these concepts represent a need from a customer.

-As useful as these concepts were for the Navdy team, “I wish my phone were embodied differently” isn’t a pain drivers feel.
-“I wish my reality were more augmented” is also unrelatable.
+As useful as these concepts were for the Navdy team, “I want my phone embodied differently” isn’t a pain drivers feel.
+“I want my reality more augmented” is also unrelatable.
 People seem, by and large, to be satisfied with their phones as navigation devices.
 But within that satisfaction lurk minor pain points: You sometimes miss a turn because you split your attention, and